FrontEndFoxes/curriculum/workshop/mini3.md

 - Input the Device ID that you notated earlier in the box.
 Your device should now be ready to use in the IDE.
 :::

-### 2. Create a Particle Account and Learn About Particle Build
+### 2. Learn About Particle Build

-Create an account [here](https://login.particle.io/login) and then go to [Particle Build](https://build.particle.io/build/new).
-Click on the third icon from the bottom to see your device listed.
-Make sure that it is starred - you are going to flash code to this device over wifi.
+Since you already created an account for your Photon and should be logged in ([if not, login here](https://login.particle.io/login)) now you can go to [Particle Build](https://build.particle.io/build/new).
+Click on the third icon from the bottom on the left bar to see your device listed.
+Make sure that it is starred (click its star, if not) - you are going to flash code to this device over wifi.

 Let's take a look at Particle Build.
 This is a browser-based IDE that allows you to 'flash', or publish, code from the browser to the Photon device selected on the left.